Nubians

-Neolithic settlements have been found in the central Nubian region dating back to 7000 BC, with Wadi Halfa believed to be the oldest settlement in the central Nile valley.
-Parts of Nubia, particularly Lower Nubia, were at times a part of ancient Pharaonic Egypt and at other times a rival state representing parts of Meroë or the Kingdom of Kush.
-By the Twenty-fifth Dynasty (744 BC–656 BC), all of Egypt was united with Nubia, extending down to what is now Khartoum.
-However, in 656 BC, the native Twenty-sixth Dynasty regained control of Egypt.
+Neolithic settlements have been found in the central Nubian region, dating back to 7000 BC, with Wadi Halfa believed to be the oldest settlement in the central Nile valley.
+Parts of Nubia, particularly Lower Nubia, were at times part of ancient Pharaonic Egypt and at other times a rival state representing parts of Meroë or the Kingdom of Kush.
+By the Twenty-fifth Dynasty (744 BC–656 BC), all of Egypt was united with Nubia, extending down to what is now Khartoum However, in 656 BC, the native Twenty-sixth Dynasty regained control of Egypt.
 As warriors, the ancient Nubians were famous for their skill and precision with the bow and arrow.
-In the Middle Ages, the Nubians converted to Christianity and established three kingdoms: Nobatia in the north, Makuria in the center, and Alodia in the south.
+In the Middle Ages, following the collapse of the Kingdom of Kush to the Axumites, and the closure of the last Ancient Egyptian temple by Emperor Justinian I, the Nubians started gradually converting to Christianity and established three kingdoms: Nobatia in the north, Makuria in the center, and Alodia in the south.
 They then converted to Islam during the Islamization of the Sudan region.

-Today, Nubians in Egypt primarily live in southern Egypt, especially in Kom Ombo and Nasr al-Nuba (نصر النوبة) north of Aswan, and large cities such as Cairo, while Sudanese Nubians live in northern Sudan, particularly in the region between the city of Wadi Halfa on the Egypt–Sudan border and al Dabbah.
-Some Nubians were forcibly moved to Khashm el Girba and New Halfa upon the construction of the High Dam in Egypt which flooded their ancestral lands.
-Additionally, a group known as the Midob live in northern Darfur, a group named Birgid in Central Darfur and several groups known as the Hill Nubians who live in Northern Kordofan in Haraza and a few villages in the northern Nuba Mountains in South Kordofan state.
+Nubians in Egypt primarily live in Aswan Governorate, especially in Kom Ombo and Nasr al-Nuba, north of Aswan, and large cities such as Cairo, while Sudanese Nubians live in Northern State, from the city of Wadi Halfa on the Egypt–Sudan border to al Dabbah near the Fourth Cataract, as well as in large cities such as Khartoum.
+Some Halfawi Nubians were forcibly relocated to Khashm el Girba and New Halfa upon the construction of the Aswan High Dam, while in Egypt, Faddicca and Kenzi Nubians were forcibly relocated to villages in 'New Nubia' near Kom Ombo.
+The construction of the Aswan High Dam displaced 100,000 Nubians in Egypt and Sudan and flooded much of Lower Nubia.
+Additionally, a group known as the Midob live in North Darfur, another group known as the Birgid live in Central Darfur and several groups known as the Hill Nubians live in Northern Kordofan in Haraza and a few villages in the northern Nuba Mountains in South Kordofan state.

 The main Nile Nubian groups from north to south are the Kenzi (Kenzi/Mattokki-speaking), Faddicca (Nobiin-speaking), Halfawi (Nobiin-speaking), Sukkot (Nobiin-speaking), Mahas (Nobiin-speaking), and Danagla (Andaandi-speaking).